 If your spinal fusion surgery fails, your condition may classified as one of several post-surgery problems encompassed by the general term, Failed Back Surgery Syndrome (FBSS).

 If you suffer from spinal fusion failure or any other type of failed back surgery, contact Laser Spine Institute, offering minimally invasive procedures for a range of back and neck problems, including problems associated with spinal fusion failure.
-Contact Laser Spine Institute today for a complimentary consultation with our medical team and a review of your MRI or CT scan.
+Contact Laser Spine Institute today for a consultation with our trained staff and a review of your MRI or CT scan.